Amos47/2400/Chapter 2.md

 [Interested in measurement?]( http://en.wikipedia.org/wiki/Measurement)

 ICT can of course measure things independent of sensing.
 A scale on the highway measures truck weight in the same way a bathroom scale measures our own weight, minus the incessant upward bias that shows our weight as impossibly and erroneously heavy… oops.
 Did I say that out loud?
 A radar gun measures speed.
 An elevator measures weight and will refuse to close its doors if overloaded.
 An accelerometer measures the speed of your finger swipe on a tablet computer in order to calibrate the throwing of a lance at an invading barbarian to protect your virtual village from attack.
 All are measurement devices.
 In performing this function, ICT systems must be engineered to respect the most critical tenet of measurement: *accuracy* and its constituents, *trueness* and *precision*, and including *reproducibility*.
 Once measured, the same data must yield the same results using the same technique.
 This is sometimes referred to as *reliability*.
-We discussed these things in Chapter 1.
+We discussed these things in Chapter 1 [(take me there)](#measurement).

 **On to Area 2**.
 Note also that the infographic implies that a lot of data just *fly right by* the system.
 This is true in two ways.
 First, data that has no known bearing on the current context has no value in this system.
 Data about vehicle fuel efficiency, no matter how accurate and reliable, simply cannot add to the context of a decision about the marketing of disposable diapers, for example (though both involve tailpipe emissions).
 It’s simply not in the domain.
 So this data flies right by.